 St Vincent de Paul Society is a lay Catholic charity with over 45,000 members and volunteers and 3,000 employees operating in Australia.
-Founded in poverty and plague-stricken Paris in the 19th century, we have been in Australia for almost 170 years.
 Our people are locals who help all people in need in their communities.
-We are a registered charity, overseen by the Australian Charities and Not-for-profits Commission (ACNC).
+We are a registered charity, regulated by the Australian Charities and Not-for-profits Commission (ACNC).